 The Water Resources (Scotland) Act 2013 makes it a statutory duty for Scottish Ministers to 'take such reasonable steps as they consider appropriate for the purpose of ensuring the development of Scotland’s water resources'.

-Ministers exercise their powers in these Acts through water industry regulations and ministerial orders.
+Ministers exercise their powers in these Acts through water industry regulations and ministerial orders, which are outlined in our full list of water industry legislation.

 Phone: 0131 244 0258